pgsleepy/ultimatexr.io-1/content/docs/programming-guide/state-serialization-and-synchronization/statesave.md

 If the variable is only modified in **StateSync** blocks, these are already handled by the replay system.
 In our example, `_life` is likely already synchronized in a method `ApplyDamage()` or similar, and `_ammo` will also be probably updated by a synchronized `Shoot()` method.
 Not filtering out `ChangesSinceBeginning` in this case would be less performant and would cause small stutters/inconsistencies in the variables right around when they change in the replay.
 The replay system will call the synced method on the exact timestamp, which is the desired result.
 At the same time, the variables will also be updated by the `ChangesSinceBeginning` deserialization and interpolated a little before and after the timestamp, which is not desired.

 Finally, ensure that this `if` statement doesn't encompass the call to the `base.SerializeState()` implementation.
-This call handles common state variables and leverages the user from implementing `enabled`, `active` or `Transform` states.
+This call handles common state variables, including the base version serialization, and leverages the user from implementing `enabled`, `active` or `Transform` states.
 We will cover this later.

 ## `UxrStateSaveOptions`

 The `options` parameter only needs to be passed on to the `SerializeStateValue()` calls.
 It includes flags that are internally used to implement features like automatic variable change tracking.

 For example, the system will perform a "dummy" component serialization at the end of the first frame to capture the values of all component variables and store them as the initial state.
 This initial state serves as a reference when serializing at the `ChangesSinceBeginning` level.
 This is accomplished by combining the `DontSerialize`, `ResetChangesCache`, and `FirstFrame` flags.

+Other available flags include `DontCacheChanges`, which prevents updating the changes cache, `DontCheckCache`, which forces serialization regardless of whether values changed, and `DontWriteVersions`, which suppresses version information output during serialization.

 As mentioned, these options are exclusively used internally, but understanding their purpose can help paint a better picture of their role.